-Look at it this way: ADA compliance would be a church adding a ramp next to the stairs leading to an entrance.
-On the other hand, universal design would treat the same issue by removing the stairs and replacing with a gradual-rise entryway to give everyone the same access.
+Consider it this way: ADA compliance would be a church adding a ramp next to the stairs leading to an entrance.
+On the other hand, the universal design would treat the same issue by removing the stairs and replacing it with a gradual-rise entryway to give everyone the same access.
 To put it simply, universal design is less concerned with meeting a bare minimum mandate and more focused on incorporating the needs of all people from the beginning stages of construction.

 Here are five ways universal design impacts many public spaces today: